•

 A student-athlete must meet the LEA attendance policy during the previous semester at an approved high school.
 Regularly enrolled member of the school’s student body, according to local policy.
 If there is no local policy, “regularly enrolled” is defined as enrolled for at least one-half of the “minimum load.”
 It is recommended the student be in school the day of the contest.
 CCS requires the athlete to be present half the day in order to participate in activities or practices.

-Important Note: NEW FOR 2024-25 - CCHS is preparing to follow a new North Carolina Public School Attendance Requirement for high school student-athletes
+North Carolina Public School Attendance Requirement for high school student-athletes

 • To remain eligible for sports, student-athletes must be present for at least 85% of the total instructional days in the previous semester.